-Dog survives being picked up by tornado
+Dog survives being picked up by tornado, thrown 1,000 feet

 “Thirty-five years to build it, 35 seconds to destroy it,” Vannoy said.
 “Home, barns, garage, tractors, lawn mowers, there's nothing here that doesn't have damage on it.”

-Vannoy says his home is too damaged to fix.
+Vannoy said his home is too damaged to fix.

 “I’ll build another house and we will make more memories,” Vannoy said.

-He says cleaning his property will likely take between a year and a half to two years.
+He said cleaning his property will likely take between a year and a half to two years.

 “I ain't giving up,” Vannoy said.